 I also remember a day I lost my hostel room key and that same day God provided me with a hacksaw and a piece of metal, from which I tried hard to cut out a key.
 Shockingly, the key never worked.
-At that moment, The Holy Spirit spoke to my heart saying, “son, this is how hard you have been trying to work out your life and relationship out of God’s will and like that key, you have failed terribly.”
+At that moment, The Holy Spirit spoke to my heart saying, “Son, this is how hard you have been trying to work your life and relationship out of God’s will, and like that key, you have failed terribly.”

-From that moment I had a deep conviction that I was working out my will and not hearkening to God’s voice.
-Today as we speak the lay is married by another man, and I can’t talk about how this come to be, because it’s really a long story, and I would also like to spare you my reader the burden and stress of knowing such matters, for it is indeed depressing to know.
+From that moment I had a deep conviction that I was working out my Will and not hearkening to God’s voice.
+Today, as we speak the lady, is married to another man, and I can’t talk about how this came to be, because it’s really a long story.
+I would also like to spare you my reader the burden and stress of knowing such matters, for it is indeed depressing to know.

 The presence of God in our lives is crucial as it helps to know if indeed we are in God’s will or doing His will.
 In God’s Will, nothing goes wrong.
 We should therefore seek to configure ourselves in His will and choose to trust in His perfect purpose, for in His will nothing goes wrong.

-We naturally don’t want God’s will, we want our will.
+We naturally don’t want God’s will, we want our will, what pleases us.
 But His will is necessary for us to be successful and blessed.
-We should therefore learn to submit our will and desires to God’s perfect will for it is good, pleasing and perfect.
-[Romans 12:2].
+“We should therefore learn to submit our will and desires to God’s perfect will for it is good, pleasing and perfect.”
+(Romans 12:2).

-Why not my will?
+Why not my Will?

-The will of man is full of flaws, weakness which may not be seen in the short run, but in the long run, it brings remorse, regrets and great loss.
+The will of man is full of flaws, weakness which may not be seen in the short run, but in the long run, it brings remorse, regrets, and great loss.

-Man’s will is deeply rooted in his selfish desires, greed and his lustful nature, which are self-destructive.
-It’s only the will of God that is good, acceptable and perfect.
+Man’s will is deeply rooted in his selfish desires, greed, and his lustful nature, which are self-destructive.
+It’s only the will of God that is good, acceptable, and perfect.

 Our desire and prayer should always be that we may know His will and submit to Him, for He created us and knows what’s best for us.

-Teach me to do Your will, for You are my God; let Your good Spirit lead me into a level country and into the land of uprightness.
+“Teach me to do Your will, for You are my God; let Your good Spirit lead me into a level country and into the land of uprightness."
+(Psalm 143:10)